cloudfoundry-community/rds-broker/README.md

 #### Optional Environment Variables

 There are some feature flags that you can turn on as well:
-1. `ENABLE_FUNCTIONS`:  This will enable users to create mysql databases like `cf create-service _servicename_ production my-mysql-service -c '{"enable_functions": "true"}'`, which will set the `log_bin_trust_function_creators=1` parameter for their db, enabling the creation of functions in their databases.
+1. `ENABLE_FUNCTIONS`:  If this environment variable exists, it will enable users to create mysql databases like `cf create-service _servicename_ production my-mysql-service -c '{"enable_functions": true}'`, which will set the `log_bin_trust_function_creators=1` parameter for their db, enabling the creation of functions in their databases.
-1. `PUBLICLY_ACCESSIBLE`:  If this environment variable exists, databases that are created by the broker will be created with `PubliclyAccessible: true`.
+1. `PUBLICLY_ACCESSIBLE`:  If this environment variable exists, it will enable users to create databases with `PubliclyAccessible: true`.
 This is probably not something you want to set unless you really know what you are doing.

 #### Catalog.yaml